-Zumiez and Gap Announce Sales Results During Pandemic
+Retailers Announce Sales Results During Pandemic

 RETAIL

-Zumiez and Gap Announce Sales Results During Pandemic
+Retailers Announce Sales Results During Pandemic

 Some of the fiscal toll from the COVID-19 pandemic was detailed in earnings reports from prominent retailers last week.